Getting Started

 curl http://localhost:8081/health# {"status":"ok"}Step 6: Send Your First Message

-Section titled “Step 6: Send Your First Message”curl -X POST http://localhost:8081/api/agents/send \ -H "Content-Type: application/json" \ -H "X-Daemon-Key: <your-daemon-key>" \ -d '{ "user_id": "user-123", "agent_role": "default", "message": "Hello, what can you help me with?" }'Common Commands
+Section titled “Step 6: Send Your First Message”curl -X POST http://localhost:8081/api/agents/send \ -H "Content-Type: application/json" \ -H "X-Agent-Daemon-Key: <your-daemon-key-if-configured>" \ -d '{ "user_id": "user-123", "session_key": "user:user-123:jarvis", "message": "Hello, what can you help me with?" }'On success you’ll receive an execution_id and a trace_id you can inspect in Ops and APIs.

 Section titled “Common Commands”# Development servernpm run dev